YAMY1234/CorMulT/README.md

 ## Acknowledgement

 We thank all the contributors of the open-source projects that served as inspiration for this work.
 If you use CorMulT in your research or projects, please cite the corresponding paper and acknowledge the original ideas.

-For any questions or suggestions, please open an issue or contact the authors at yangmin@cmu.edu.